2010 Bangladesh League

-The 2010-11 Grameenphone Bangladesh League started on the 27 December 2010.
+The 2010 Grameenphone Bangladesh League started on the 27 December 2010.
 12 teams competed with each other on a home and away basis.
-2010-11 was the fourth Bangladeshi league season in the professional and the second since being was renamed from B League to Bangladesh League in order to combat suggestions that it is a second-tier league.
+It was the fourth Bangladeshi league season in the professional and the second since being was renamed from B League to Bangladesh League in order to combat suggestions that it is a second-tier league.
 Sheikh Jamal Dhanmondi Club won the league and won the right to represent Bangladesh in the 2012 AFC President's Cup (later withdrawing from the continental competition).